Convection signatures in early-time gravitational waves from core-collapse supernovae: Model and numerical set-up

-The axisymmetric simulations presented in this work were performed with the \texttt{Aenus-ALCAR} code~\citep{Obergaulinger08, Just15, Just18}, which solves the equations of \gls{SRMHD} coupled with a multigroup neutrino transport two-moments scheme.

-To treat densities exceeding $\unit[8\cdot 10^7]{g/cm^{3}}$ we employed the SFHo \gls{EOS}~\citep{Steiner13} for dense nuclear matter.
+The axisymmetric simulations presented in this work were performed with the \texttt{Aenus-ALCAR} code~\citep{Obergaulinger08, Just15, Just18}, which solves the equations of \gls{SRMHD} coupled with a multi-group neutrino transport two-moments scheme.
+To treat densities exceeding $\unit[8\cdot 10^7]{g/cm^{3}}$, we employed the SFHo \gls{EOS}~\citep{Steiner13} for dense nuclear matter.
 This \gls{EOS} is broadly consistent with current astrophysical constraints, including those derived from NICER observations~\citep{Miller19, Miller21, Riley19, Riley21} and \gls{GW} events~\citep{Abbott17, LVK19}.
 Moreover, it accounts for neutrons, protons, electrons, positrons, and photons, as well as light nuclei (such as deuterium, tritium, and helium) and heavy nuclei in \gls{NSE}.

-The effects of neutrinos during the simulation are treated in the two-moment framework closed by the maximum-entropy Eddington factor~\citep{Cernohorsky94}, with the inclusion of gravity in the neutrino transport equation following the formulation presented in~\cite{Endeve12}.
+The effects of neutrinos during the simulation are treated in the two-moment framework closed by the maximum-entropy Eddington factor~\citep{Cernohorsky94}, with the inclusion of gravity in the neutrino transport equation following the $\mathcal{O}(v/c+)$ formulation presented in~\cite{Endeve12}.
 Neutrino-matter interactions consist of nucleonic absorption, emission, and scattering with corrections due to weak magnetism and recoil; nuclear absorption, emission, and scattering; inelastic scattering off electrons; pair processes (electron–positron annihilation), and nucleonic bremsstrahlung.

 All the \gls{CCSN} simulations presented in this work follow the evolution of the red supergiant stellar model \verb|s16.5|.
 This model results from the spherically symmetric evolution of a progenitor star with $M_\textnormal{ZAMS}=\unit[16.5]{M_\odot}$~\citep{Sukhbold14}, solar metallicity, no rotation, and no magnetic fields.
 At the pre-collapse~phase, the star retains only $\unit[14]{M_\odot}$, and the compactness of the core at $\unit[2.5]{M_\odot}$\footnote{Defined following \cite{Oconnor2011}: $\xi_{M}=\frac{M/M_\odot}{R(M_\textnormal{bary}=M)/\unit[1000]{km}}$} is 0.16.